MagicPhase/AutoInflate/README.md

 # Enclosure Hardware
-This section outlines the necessary 3D-printed pieces to make to assemble a completed unit.
+This section outlines the necessary 3D-printed pieces to make and assemble a completed unit.
 Before printing these parts at home or purchasing from a printing service it's important to note that some parts require specific resin types to ensure proper function.

 | Part             | 3D model       | Description/Note  |
 | :---             | :---:          | :---             |